-Kelly Clarkson Belts Out ‘High School Chemistry’ – Literally – In Minidress, Shades & High Heels On Instagram
+Kelly Clarkson Belts Out ‘High School Chemistry’ – Literally – In Minidress, Shades, & High Heels On Instagram

 “I love communication and I feel like there’s a lot of brokenness with that in the world right now and there’s so much division.
 So I do want my show to be just really inclusive and about connection,” she said.

 Fans wishing to catch Kelly’s next appearance should tune in tomorrow.
-Extra-keen fans should follow the star’s Instagram.
+Extra-keen fans should follow the star’s Instagram account.